Amirkhan Mori

 Amirkhan Alikovich Mori (born November 13, 1961, Tbilisi, Georgia) is a Georgian entrepreneur, Chairman of the Board at Regions Group.
-Mori is a Yazidi.
+Mori is a Kurd–Yazidi.

 Biography

 Amirkhan Mori graduated from the Moscow State University of Environmental Engineering with a degree in Economics and Management in 2003.

 He did his military service in the Soviet Army|Soviet Armed Forces from 1984 to 1986.

 Amirkhan Mori joined the workforce in 1978, first as an office worker at the Distributed Control System of the Retail Management Department of Tbilisi, and then as a technology specialist at the Research Institute for Stable Isotopes, also in Tbilisi, Georgia.

 He joined forces with his brother to establish one of the first self-supporting for-profit companies in the Soviet Union in the late 1980s.

 Amirkhan Mori has held executive positions at various for-profit organizations since 1992.

 He has been one of the owners of PNTZ (a company based in Pervouralsk, Sverdlovsk Region) since 1998.